2nd New Jersey Infantry Regiment: Three months regiment

-The 2nd New Jersey Infantry Regiment was first organized at Trenton, New Jersey for three months service on April 26, 1861 and mustered in May 1, 1861 under the command of Colonel George W. McLean.
+The 2nd New Jersey Infantry Regiment was first organized at Trenton, New Jersey for three months service on April 26, 1861, and mustered on May 1, 1861, under the command of Colonel George W. McLean.

 The regiment was attached to Runyon's New Jersey Brigade, Defenses of Washington, to June 1861.
 1st Brigade, Runyon's Reserve Division, McDowell's Army of Northeast Virginia, to July 1861.

 Left New Jersey for Washington, D.C., May 3.
 Reported to General Butler at Annapolis, Maryland, May 5, then moved to Washington, arriving there May 6.
 Camped at Meridian Hill May 24.
 24. Occupied Arlington Heights, Va., May 24.
 Constructed Fort Runyon.
 Duty on line of Alexandria & Loudon Railroad until July 16.
 Advanced on Manassas, Va., July 16–21.
 First Battle of Bull Run July 21 (reserve).

 The 2nd New Jersey Infantry mustered out of service July 21, 1861 at Trenton.

 Three years regiment

-The 2nd New Jersey Infantry was reorganized at Camp Olden in Trenton for three years service on May 27, 1861 under the command of Colonel Samuel L. Buck.
+The 2nd New Jersey Infantry was reorganized at Camp Olden in Trenton for three years service on May 27, 1861, under the command of Colonel Samuel L. Buck.

 The regiment was attached to 2nd Brigade, Runyon's Reserve Division, McDowell's Army of Northeast Virginia, to August 1861.
 Kearney's Brigade, Division of the Potomac, to October 1861.
 Kearney's Brigade, Franklin's Division, Army of the Potomac, to March 1862.
 1st Brigade, 1st Division, I Corps, Army of the Potomac, to April 1862.
 1st Brigade, 1st Division, Department of the Rappahannock, to May 1862.
 1st Brigade, 1st Division, VI Corps, Army of the Potomac and Army of the Shenandoah, to July 1865.